orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/improc.rst

 export this value so that the output file will store it.

 An application has been created to manage the no-data value.
-The application has the following features :
+The application has the following features:

--  Build a mask corresponding to the no-data pixels in the input image : it gives you a binary image of the no-data pixels in your input image.
+-  Build a mask corresponding to the no-data pixels in the input image: it gives you a binary image of the no-data pixels in your input image.

--  Change the no-data value of the input image : it will change all pixels that carry the old no-data value to the new one and update the metadata
+-  Change the no-data value of the input image: it will change all pixels that carry the old no-data value to the new one and update the metadata

--  Apply an external mask to the input image as no-data : all the pixels that corresponds have a null mask value are flagged as no-data in the output image.
+-  Apply an external mask to the input image as no-data: all the pixels that corresponds have a null mask value are flagged as no-data in the output image.

-For instance, the following command converts the no-data value of the input image to the default value for DEM (which is -32768) :
+For instance, the following command converts the no-data value of the input image to the default value for DEM (which is -32768):

 ::